Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 If your baby has a bad latch, breastfeeding will hurt.
 A lot.

-Start when you are in the hospital: make sure to have the nurses or lactation consultants observe your baby’s latch.
+Start when you are in the hospital: make sure to have the nurses or lactation consultants observe your baby’s latch before you leave.

 Essentially, you want your baby’s mouth to be open very WIDE in order to scoop as much of the nipple and areola in as possible.
+The more boob, the better, people.
 Depending on your baby, the whole latching procedure requires some precision – like trying to refuel an F-16 mid-air.
 If your baby’s mouth is not open wide and he is only sucking on the nipple itself, this is where the trouble starts.

 How to latch:

-- Put on your Boppy or Brest Friend (in the early days, you may have to use pillows because your Boppy may not fit around your still-bulging belly).
+- Put on your nursing pillow (in the early days, you may have to use pillows because your Boppy might not fit around your still-bulging belly).
 Get comfortable and take a deep breath.
 Find your happy place.

 - Have your partner hand you the baby.
 Put baby on his side, cupping his body around you so he is in the shape of a Capital ‘C.’